Kinangop, Kenya · Founded on a Promise · Est. 2026

 RIST Founding Narrative Published

-From Frost to Flight launches the fundraising campaign.
+From Frost to Flight launches the campaign.
 The land is ready.
 The team is assembled.
-The promise is kept.
+The promise begins to be kept.

 The Blueprint